Brikwerk/nxbt/docs/Miscellaneous Notes.md

 emulate this unless a given piece of hardware matches this feature.

-In the future, a potential strategy to wake the Switch might be to connect a given device running NXBT over the dock's USB port and implement Wake-On-USB instead.
+In the future, a potential strategy to wake the Switch might be to connect a given device running nxbt over the dock's USB port and implement Wake-On-USB instead.